WMD-group/WMD-group.github.io/papers.markdown

 0. "Electronic, Energetic, and Chemical Effects of Intrinsic Defects and Fe-Doping of CoAl<sub>2</sub>O<sub>4</sub>: A DFT+U Study" [The Journal of Physical Chemistry C (2008)](https://www.doi.org/10.1021/jp711566k)
 0. "Electronic structure and phase stability of MgO, ZnO, CdO, and related ternary alloys" [Physical Review B (2008)](https://www.doi.org/10.1103/PhysRevB.77.245209)
 # 2007
-0. "Nature of electronic states at the Fermi level of metallic β-PbO<sub>2</sub> revealed by hard x-ray photoemission spectroscopy" [Physical Review B (2007)](https://www.doi.org/10.1103/PhysRevB.75.153102)
+0. "Nature of electronic states at the Fermi level of metallic β-PbO<sub>2</sub> revealed by hard X-ray photoemission spectroscopy" [Physical Review B (2007)](https://www.doi.org/10.1103/PhysRevB.75.153102)
 0. "Experimental and theoretical study of the electronic structures of α-PbO and β-PbO<sub>2</sub>" [Journal of Materials Chemistry (2007)](https://www.doi.org/10.1039/B612323F)
 0. "Surface sensitivity in lithium-doping of MgO: A density functional theory study with correction for on-site Coulomb interactions" [The Journal of Physical Chemistry C (2007)](https://www.doi.org/10.1021/jp070200y)
 0. "Polymorphism in bismuth stannate: A first-principles study" [Chemistry of Materials (2007)](https://www.doi.org/10.1021/cm0714279)